 I spent the next few weeks working on vacuum based spoiler boards, as my first projects require a full profile route, so clamp based hold down is sub optimal.
-The result is pretty effective, but does require a two stage shop-vac setup to create enough vacuum to hold the work piece down during hardwood routing, but even with a two stage vacuum configuration, the work piece still broke free sometimes.
+I started with a shop-vac powered setup to hold the work piece down during hardwood routing, but even with a two stage vacuum configuration, the work piece still broke free sometimes.
 In the end, I switched to a vacuum pump arrangement, which has worked more consistently.

-Fusion 360 was the work horse for the design of the vacuum spoilboards and projects, as well as CAM and tool paths.
-I am early in my laser engraving efforts, but have used Inkscape for design and G code generation, but have moved to Lightburn (yes, you have to pay $) and would not consider going back.
+Fusion 360 was the work horse for the design of the vacuum spoil boards and projects, as well as CAM and tool paths.
+I started my laser engraving efforts using Inkscape for design and G code generation, but have moved to Lightburn (yes, you have to pay $) and would not consider going back.
 UGS is my primarily G code sender, with Joy2Key to enable a USB game controller for jog control.
 I did develop a handful of Python scripts to deal with some G code issues between Fusion/Inkscape and UGS - nothing too exotic, but too much to deal with manually.
 Another script was required to translate the G code X-axis to Z-axis, so that an image can be applied to the edge of a work piece.
 In the process, I did stumble across a UGS bug in visualizing G2/G3 moves in the Z plane, but was able to get the CNC to do the right thing, so it was more of an annoyance than anything.

 A laser was mounted adjacent to the router to allow engraving/cutting, and a prism attachment developed to allow the laser to engrave the side of work pieces.
 I also added air assist using a fish aquarium pump and some fluid flex pipe, which I have found to enable a more consistant result.
 So far, the laser setup has yielded pretty impressive results.